ChechoAlba/Scala/README.md

   * Scala companions
     * can access each others private members
   * Scala applications
+* Inheritance
+  * Class extends class - inheritance all no private-protected methods

 ## The tech stack of this repo is:
 * Scala 3.2.2